Golf in Sweden: Swedish Golf Hall of Fame

+Caddie Hall of Fame

+Fanny Sunesson, who caddied for Nick Faldo 1990–1999 and is the first female caddie to win a men's major golf championship, was inducted into the Caddie Hall of Fame in 2003.

 National Amateur Squad

 The Swedish Golf Team is the national squad.
 Amateur players from the age of 13 are trained and selected by the SGF to represent the country in international tournaments.
 The first win came at the 1959 European Amateur Team Championship.
 Notably, the women's team won the European Ladies' Team Championship three consecutive years 2018, 2019 and 2020, with players such as Linn Grant, Maja Stark, Frida Kinhult and Ingrid Lindblad.

 In 2023, Ingrid Lindblad and Ludvig Åberg briefly topped the World Amateur Golf Ranking simultaneously.